Salford student film selected for international festival

 They added: "Ciara is a very talented filmmaker with an original and artistic way of expressing her views."

 Ciara is currently working as a Travel Assistant on a major Sony Pictures/Blueprint Films feature which will shoot across Wales from early September.
-If you would like to find out more about the festival, you can do so here.
+Find out more about the festival.

 For all press office enquiries please email firstname.lastname@example.org.